|

 Does It Support Existing Systems?

 Yes.
 SecureSMX is specifically designed to enable moving vulnerable code into isolated partitions above the pmode barrier.
-A series of demos showing this process are posted below.
+A series of demos showing this process is posted below.
 Mission-critical and other code continue to run with little or no modification below the pmode barrier.
 Code moved into isolated partitions also requires little modification.
 SecureSMX fosters an iterative process wherein device security can be slowly improved over a period of time.
 Even if a device cannot be upgraded, once in production, if it has a long lifetime ahead, it makes sense to start shipping less vulnerable versions by updating its firmware.

 What About New Systems?

-SecureSMX enables creating secure frameworks, wherein security is"baked-in" from the outset.
+SecureSMX enables creating secure frameworks, wherein security is "baked-in" from the outset.
 These start with determining what modules are needed and how they must interconnect.
 Then a framework is built in which each module is placed inside of an isolated partition, its estimated size is emulated with an array, and its estimated processor usage is emulated with a loop.
 Interconnections are emulated with generic portals and stub code.
 The entire framework will run by itself, thus emulating the final system.
 Individual developers can work on their modules and continuously test them within the full framework environment.
 The framework approach supports modern programming techniques such as Agile and CI/CD.
 As portals are fleshed out, misunderstandings are ironed out.
 The net result is a well-implemented system with built-in security and a strong possibility of on-time delivery!

 What If I Am Not Using SMX?